-In building the first Sequim church, trustees paid $100 for the framework of the original church at Old Dungeness.
-It was dismantled and moved to Sequim, along with the original church bell, which came by ship around the Horn and still appears on display in our present church.
+In building the first Sequim church, trustees paid $100 for the framework of the church in New Dungeness.
+It was dismantled and moved to Sequim, along with the original church bell, which came by ship around the Horn and now graces the front walkway of the present church.
 A donation of $250 and a loan of $200 from the Church Extension Society made the Sequim church possible, opening in 1895.

 Sequim first appeared among conference appointments in 1897.
 The next year saw 36 members and 75 in Sunday School.

 The church had one large room that seated about 50 and was heated by a big pot-bellied stove.
-Some of the handmade pews are in our present church.
 An old pump organ provided music.
 The parsonage, built among the trees, was a two-story house with a veranda.

 Sequim Avenue, in front of the church, was then a dirt road with an open irrigation ditch on the church side.
 Those who came by horse and buggy put their horses in a shed-like barn behind the church.